 Assessment results from other colleges may not be used to meet prerequisites, so new students must arrange to take Chabot's assessment testing prior to registration.
 Students who have completed prerequisite courses at another college or AP exam in high school must bring a copy of their transcripts from that institution to the Counseling Department, and complete an Override or Prerequisite Challenge Form (see counseling for details .
 Please allow 48 hours for processing the Override Form.
 Students who are enrolled in the prerequisite course at Chabot College at the time of their registration will be permitted to enroll in the subsequent course.
 Students who do not pass the prerequisite course with at least a grade of C or do not complete the prerequisite course will be dropped prior to the start of classes.

-NOTE: If you are currently taking the prerequisite course, you will need to supply a letter from the instructor on college letterhead with the following information:
+1. A letter from the instructor on college letterhead with the following information:

 - The name and number of the course